Pioneer Airport

 Pioneer Airport (FAA LID: WS17) is a privately owned airport located two nautical miles (4 km) south of the central business district of Oshkosh, a city in Winnebago County, Wisconsin, United States.
 The airport is located on the northwest edge of Wittman Regional Airport, with which it co-hosts the EAA AirVenture Oshkosh airshow.

 Facilities and aircraft

 Pioneer Airport covers an area of 15 acres (6 ha) at an elevation of 826 feet (252 m) above mean sea level.
 It has one runway: 13/31 is 1,988 by 130 feet (606 x 40 m) with a turf surface.
 The airport is built to look like a 1930's period airfield.

-In January 2023, there were 23 aircraft based at this airport: 20 single-engine, 1 multi-engine and 2 gliders.
+In August 2024, there were 23 aircraft based at this airport: 20 single-engine, 1 multi-engine and 2 gliders.

-On the north end, there are 7 exhibit hangars, the Fergus Chapel, and the Air Academy Lodge.
+On the north end, there are 7 exhibit hangars, the Fergus Chapel and the Air Academy Lodge.
 On the south end is the museum/EAA Headquarters.
+A flight service station relocated from Lone Rock, Wisconsin is also sited at the airport.